-- $(1) \quad \text{Finance, insurance, real estate services are permitted only if commercially or industrially related in LI Districts.}$ - $(2) \quad \text{Personal services are permitted in LI Districts only if located in a multiple function building or complex.}$ - (3) Refer to Chapter 20.50 LUC for definitions of child care service, family child care home, and child day care center. - (4) A child care service may be located in a community facility in any land use district pursuant to LUC 20.20.170.E. - (5) These uses are permitted in LI Districts only if located in a multiple function building or complex.
+- (1) Finance, insurance, real estate services are permitted only if commercially or industrially related in LI Districts. - (2) Personal services are permitted in LI Districts only if located in a multiple function building or complex. - (3) Refer to Chapter 20.50 LUC for definitions of child care service, family child care home, and child day care center. - (4) A child care service may be located in a community facility in any land use district pursuant to LUC 20.20.170.E.